Yeshiva Centre, Sydney: History

+2003 arson attack

+In late 2003, the student boarding house linked to the Yeshiva Centre was targeted in an arson attack, leaving the building damaged by the fire.

 Royal Commission into Institutional Responses to Child Sexual Abuse

 In February 2015 the Royal Commission into Institutional Responses to Child Sexual Abuse heard Rabbi Yossi Feldman testify, where he stated that he "was not aware it was illegal to touch a child's genitals".
 Feldman told the Commission that he did not find it necessary for victims to report sexual abuse to the police if offences took place decades prior.
 He proposed that the law be lenient on sexual predators who had not committed any sexual abuse for two decades if they had repented.
 His comments outraged the Australian Jewish community, and victims of sexual harassment called for him to stand down.
 Rabbi Yossi Feldman stood down from his administrative positions at the Yeshiva Centre.
 Due to their negligent handling of sex abuse in the Centre, survivor advocate, Manny Waks, placed the centre on his wall of shame.

 The Royal Commission issued a case study on Yeshiva educational facilities in Sydney and Melbourne.
 The Commission reported that:

 Despite his role as a director of Yeshiva College and the Dean of Yeshiva Gedolah Rabbinical College, Rabbi Yosef Feldman was either ignorant of or ill-informed about: